top of page

 To encourage Monarch waystations, Monarch Watch is offering Official Monarch Habitat Certification to homeowners who meet the guidelines required to sustain the Monarchs.

-Milkweeds that grow naturally here include swamp milkweed, butterfly milkweed and common milkweed.
+Milkweeds that grow naturally here include swamp milkweed and butterfly milkweed, both of which are included in this kit.

 The plants should be spaced 12 to 18 inches apart to give the Monarchs cover but not crowd them.

-In addition, Monarchs need perennials that provide nectar, such as Joe Pye Weed, Wild Bergamot or asters.
+In addition, Monarchs need perennials that provide nectar, such as Joe Pye Weed, bee balms or asters.
 You'll need at least 10 of these as well.

 Once you’ve built your Monarch Waystation, be sure to go to Monarchwatch.org and have it registered!